justinlkl/happinessdashboard/README.md

 This project investigates the multifaceted nature of public happiness in the digital era.
 Our central research question is: **How do key social factors, such as physical health, Gross Domestic Product (GDP), life expectancy, educational level, social support, freedom of choice, generosity, and corruption perception, correlate with public happiness as expressed in real-time through sentiment on X (formerly Twitter) regarding contemporary topics?**

 We developed an interactive dashboard that combines AI-powered sentiment analysis of X (Twitter) data with robust socioeconomic statistics from the World Bank Open Data and the World Happiness Report 2025.
 The goal is to provide a dynamic and accessible tool for understanding the complex interplay between broad socioeconomic conditions and individual emotional expression in the digital sphere.
-This research aims to supplement traditional happiness studies by leveraging computational social science methods to capture real-time, unmediated public sentiment.
+This research aims to supplement traditional happiness studies by leveraging computational social science methods to capture the real-time, unmediated public sentiment.

 ## Dashboard